That's Entertainment!: Background

 Compiled by its writer-producer-director, Jack Haley Jr., under the supervision of executive producer Daniel Melnick, the film turned the spotlight on MGM's legacy of musical films from the 1920s through the 1950s, culling dozens of performances from the studio's movies and featuring archival footage of Judy Garland, Eleanor Powell, Lena Horne, Esther Williams, Ann Miller, Kathryn Grayson, Howard Keel, Jeanette MacDonald, Nelson Eddy, Cyd Charisse, June Allyson, Clark Gable, Mario Lanza, William Warfield, and many others.

 Various segments were hosted by a succession of the studio's legendary stars: Frank Sinatra, Gene Kelly, Fred Astaire, Peter Lawford, Debbie Reynolds, Bing Crosby, James Stewart, Elizabeth Taylor, Mickey Rooney, Donald O'Connor, and Liza Minnelli, representing her mother Judy Garland.
-Minnelli and Haley Jr. fell in love during production of her segment and were soon married, a union which lasted five years.
+Minnelli and Haley began dating during production of the film and were soon married, a union which lasted five years.

 The host segments for That's Entertainment! constitute some of the final footage to be captured on the famous MGM backlot, which appears severely dilapidated in 1973 because MGM had sold the property to developers and the sets were about to be demolished.
 Several of the hosts, including Bing Crosby, remark on the backlot's crumbling conditions during their segments; the most notable deterioration can be seen when Fred Astaire revisits the ruins of the train station set that had been used in several films including the opening of The Band Wagon 20 years earlier, and when Peter Lawford revisits exteriors used in his 1947 musical Good News.
+In his autobiography Life is Too Short published in 1991, Mickey Rooney stated that his host segment for That's Entertainment! was filmed on the backlot in one day and he was paid $385, the Screen Actors Guild minimum wage for a day's work at the time.

 The title of the film derives from the anthemic song "That's Entertainment!" by Arthur Schwartz and Howard Dietz, introduced in the 1953 musical The Band Wagon.
 The film title is usually expressed with an exclamation mark, but in some contexts, the punctuation is dropped, as in the movie poster.

-Dedication

-Over the years, under the leadership of Louis B. Mayer and others, Metro-Goldwyn-Mayer has produced a series of musical films whose success and artistic merit remain unsurpassed in motion picture history.
-There were literally thousands of people .... artists, craftsmen and technicians .... who poured their talents into the creation of the great MGM musicals.
-This film is dedicated to them.

-— Opening titles of That's Entertainment!